The Army Benevolent Fund was formed on 15th August 1944 to ensure that soldiers returning from World War Two would be taken care of.

 Veterans returned home to find a country exhausted by war, with mass unemployment, crippling national debt and no welfare state or NHS to depend on.
 Meanwhile, in a politically violent and unstable Europe, the ground was being laid for the next war.

 1939: War breaks out

 When World War Two broke out, there was a better understanding of the challenges to be faced.
 Men who had served as young officers and soldiers during the last war were determined to ensure support was in place for the next generation of veterans.

 By 1944, the tide of the war was beginning to turn.
 In February, Winston Churchill’s War Cabinet discussed the formation of the Army Benevolent Fund – a national charity for the British Army – to ensure support would be available for soldiers, veterans and their families in peacetime.

-The Army Benevolent Fund came into being on 15th August 1944, with HM King George VI as Patron and Field Marshal Lord Cavan as President.
-In its first year, the charity received a generous £1.5m injection from the NAAFI profits, enabling it to initiate its grant giving activities and begin to offer a lifetime of support to soldiers, veterans and their families.
-In 1946, the charity launched its first appeal, fronted by WW2 hero Field Marshal Montgomery.
+The Army Benevolent Fund was established 15th August 1944, with HM King George VI as Patron and Field Marshal Lord Cavan as President.
+A £1.5m gift from the NAAFI enabled it to begin providing a lifetime of support to soldiers, veterans and their families.
+In 1946, the charity launched its first appeal, fronted by Field Marshal Montgomery.

 In 2019, the charity celebrated 75 years of service for soldiers, veterans and their families.
-While there is a British Army, there will be The Soldiers Charity.
+While there is a British Army, there will always be ABF The Soldiers’ Charity.